-- These scores are necessary to determine if a student is reading at or above college level.
-(Required for all courses excluding English and Math) - CPT: 83+ - ACT: 18+ - SAT: 440+ on Verbal/Critical Reading - 3.
-Test scores are valid for 2 years from the date of testing. - 4.
-The student must submit an application for admission to MCC. - 5.
-The student must be enrolled in at least 1 course at the high school. - 6.
-The student must satisfy any course prerequisites as required by the current MCC catalog.
+College Level Reading Scores are necessary to determine if a student is reading at or above college level.
+(Required for all courses excluding English and Math)

+- 4. Test scores are valid for 2 years from the date of testing. - 5.
+The student must submit an application for admission to SCF. - 6.
+The student must be enrolled in at least 1 course at the high school. - 7.
+The student must satisfy any course prerequisites as required by the current SCF catalog.